ondiekisteven/todo/README.md

 # todo
-My short list of todo items
+My short list of todo items.

+#
+A project done to learn django web framework